 Parent/Agency website for complete transparency in education and treatment

 Parent training.
-JRC offers and encourages parent training.
+JRC offers and encourages training for parents, siblings, and other family members.
 JRC has at times also sent staff into the student’s home to train parents and siblings on how to carry out the student’s program.

 The use of Skype and FaceTime help students maintain long-distance communication with their parents.

 JRC is open and in session 365 days per year.
 There is no requirement that parents must take the student home during holiday or vacation periods.